passportxyz/passport-docs/pages/model-based-detection/tutorials/double-verification.md

 ```

 Next, we will want to track the score, and the status of your API requests in the application state.
-You can add one state variable to store the score retrieved from the API (a `string`), one to track whether a request has been made to the Ethereum activity API (a `boolean`) and one to track whether the retrieved score exceeds the threshoild (a `boolean`).
+You can add one state variable to store the score retrieved from the API (a `string`), one to track whether a request has been made to the Model Based Detection API (a `boolean`) and one to track whether the retrieved ETH activity score exceeds the threshoild (a `boolean`).
 Add the following state variable definitions beneath the existing state variable definitions in the boilerplate code:

 ```typescript
   const [ethereumScore, setEthereumScore] = useState<string>('')